mihai-olaru/xilinx-contest/README.md

  * Download a model
  * Quantization of the model
  * Compilation of the model
- * Update a defaul app to use this model
+ * Update the default app to use this model

 ## Quantization